-Centering Collectivity: German and European Jurisprudence on Gender and Refugee Status (working title, to be published in 2021)
+Centering Collectivity: German and European Jurisprudence on Gender and Refugee Status

-I am currently working on my second book, a case study that includes rulings by the ECHR, the CJEU, the German Federal Contitutional Court and the German Federal Administrative Court.
+I am currently working on a case study that includes rulings by the ECHR, the CJEU, the German Federal Contitutional Court and the German Federal Administrative Court.
 The study shows that normative collectives, such as the particular social groups or vulnerable persons, were and are crucial for protection from gender-based persecution and considers the question of the relationship between gender, collectivization and asylum law.
 While I worked with traditional legal methods in my PhD thesis, I am now taking an empirical socio-legal approach to assess the interplay between feminist approaches and doctrinal practice.
 My research shows, for example, that – without ever using the term intersectionality – courts have acknowledged the interdependence of (gender-related) persecution grounds for some time and thereby contributed to a system that understands violence as an intersectional phenomenon.
 In a broader sense, my work also draws on the approach of Feminist Judgement projects.

 - P.Sußner, Vulnerability and Border Crossings in the Case Law of the European Court of Human Rights (ECHR), Law and Society Association (LSA), Annual Meeting, Washington, 2019, 30.5.-2.6 2019.